sstelfox/stelfox.net/content/knowledge_base/linux/network.md

 title: Network
 ---

+# Network

 ## RedHat Based Systems

 ### Simple Static IP Address

 You'll need to find the interface name of your primary ethernet card.
-Generally this can be done with the "ipaddr show" command.
-The device name will more likely than not be either "eth0" or "em1", though occasionally I've seen ethernet addresses along the lines of p12p1 (which is a terrible naming convention that bothers the hell out of me but I understand why the linux developers switched to this naming convention).
+Generally this can be done with the `ipaddr show` command.
+The device name will more likely than not be either `eth0` or `em1`, though occasionally I've seen ethernet addresses along the lines of `p12p1` (which is a terrible naming convention that bothers the hell out of me but I understand why the linux developers switched to this naming convention).

-This is going to assume that you want to set a static address on "eth0", it's going to be the primary interface (in that it will have the default gateway).
+This is going to assume that you want to set a static address on `eth0`, it's going to be the primary interface (in that it will have the default gateway).
-You'll want to edit the file /etc/sysconfig/network-scripts/ifcfg-eth0 in this case.
+You'll want to edit the file `/etc/sysconfig/network-scripts/ifcfg-eth0` in this case.
 Make sure that the device name at the end of the file AND the one in the config match.

-You'll also need to make sure the mac address of the card matches the HWADDR in the file otherwise the network script will throw a fit and will either fail to bring up the interface or just complain and use the real hardware address anyway.
+You'll also need to make sure the mac address of the card matches the `HWADDR` in the file otherwise the network script will throw a fit and will either fail to bring up the interface or just complain and use the real hardware address anyway.
 You can not use this script to "spoof" mac addresses.

-The contents of the following file set the static IP address 10.13.37.200 on the interface with 10.13.37.1 as the default gateway, and two nameservers 8.8.8.8 and 4.2.2.2.
-This also tells the network that we're on a /24 network the interface should start up when the machine does and that if this fails to come up the rest of the boot scripts that rely on a network should be skipped (That's the IPV4_FAILURE_FATAL command).
+The contents of the following file set the static IP address `10.13.37.200` on the interface with `10.13.37.1` as the default gateway, and two nameservers `8.8.8.8` and `4.2.2.2`.

+This also tells the network that we're on a `/24` network the interface should start up when the machine does and that if this fails to come up the rest of the boot scripts that rely on a network should be skipped (That's the `IPV4_FAILURE_FATAL` command).

 ```
 # /etc/sysconfig/network-scripts/ifcfg-eth0